 Alright this one is pretty straightforward – betting on the money line is simply betting on which team wins the game.
-If the team you bet on wins, you win your bet!
+If the team you bet on wins the game, you win your bet!

 You think to yourself “I like the sound of that.
 Virginia is the better team.
 I want to bet on them!”
 Well here’s the catch: everyone knows they’re better.
 As a result, you have to lay odds to bet on them.
 What does that mean?
 Do you see the “-250” under Money Line?
 That means to win $100 you have to bet $250.
 The minus sign signifies the amount of money you need to bet to win $100, while a plus sign signifies the amount of money you can win if you bet $100.
 For example, a $100 money line bet on NC State would win $205.
 This type of syntax is known as American Odds.